We know people in the USA are blocking ads.

 In other words: what party do American ad filterers’ affiliate themselves with?
 And beyond simple party distinctions:

-• what roles do attributes like location, age, and education play?
+• how do American ad filterers align with various political profiles?• what roles do attributes like location, age, and education play?

 • what are their stated values, and what adjectives do they feel describe them?